“Treat people the way you want to be treated.”

 Talk about it.

 If your preschooler says some disrespectful words or phrases in anger, sit down and talk to them about it.
 Explain to your child, calmly, why such words and the tone of saying they can be hurtful to the other person.
 Teach them that kindness and politeness are some of the best qualities a person can have.
 If your child speaks rudely to you or the elders of the family, you can try saying this – “That is not a good thing to say.
 We must respect one another.”
 Avoid yelling or using harsh words yourself.

 Disciplining your child with a firm voice when they’re being disrespectful is important.
 But what’s also equally important is appreciating him when he shows gratitude.
 Teach empathy to your child by using words such as ‘thank you’, ‘please’ and ‘excuse me’ in your daily lives.
 Be respectful to your child and your child will respect you too.
 Again, don’t yell at your child, especially in a public place.
 Doing this can result in him feeling embarrassed and hurt.

 Teach your kids to help.

 Encourage your child to lend a helping hand, at home and at her preschool as well.
-Teach her that good manners and good behavior helps her to become a wonderful human being.
-A caring heart and kind words will make sure that your child grows up to be good person overall.
+Teach her those good manners and good behavior helps her to become a wonderful human being.
+A caring heart and kind words will make sure that your child grows up to be a good person overall.
 Teach her that even if she wants to say ‘no’, she can do it politely.
 Show her how to frame sentences so that it’s respectful.